pkicki/G-invariant/README.md

 # A Computationally Efficient Neural Network Invariant to the Action of Symmetry Subgroups

-This repository contains the code associated with the paper "A Computationally Efficient Neural Network Invariant to the Action of Symmetry Subgroups", submitted to ICML'20.
+This repository contains the code associated with the paper "A Computationally Efficient Neural Network Invariant to the Action of Symmetry Subgroups".

 ### Short description
 This repository contains implementation of the G-invariant neural networks.